learn-co-curriculum/dsc-performing-principal-component-analysis/README.md

 ## Step 5: Choosing components and forming a feature vector

 If we look at the eigenvectors and eigenvalues above, we see that the eigenvalues are quite different values.
-In fact, it turns out that the eigenvector with the highest eigenvalue is the principle component of the data set.
+In fact, it turns out that the eigenvector with the highest eigenvalue is the principal component of the data set.
 In our example, the eigenvector with the larges eigenvalue was the one that pointed down the middle of the data.
 It is the most significant relationship between the data dimensions.

 In general, once eigenvectors are found from the covariance matrix, the next step is to order them by eigenvalue, highest to lowest.
 This gives us the components in order of significance.
 We can also decide to ignore the components of lesser significance.
 We do lose some information in the process, but if the eigenvalues are small, we  don’t lose much.